lalawue/cincau/README.md

 ## Database

-as a minimalist web framework, default provide sqlite3 connection library.
+as a minimalist web framework, default provide [lalawue/Lua4DaysORM](https://github.com/lalawue/Lua4DaysORM) for sqlite3 ORM.

-that may be enough for a small web site.
+you can try playground 'post text in db', it will store data in sqlite3.

 # Technical Details